 2. Communications During the Period After Filing and Before Effectiveness.
-In the interval between the first filing with the SEC and the effective date of the registration statement, the registrant and the underwriters37 may undertake oral selling efforts.38 However, no contracts of sale may be made, the purchase price may not be paid or received, and offers to buy may be cancelled.
-In addition, no written sales literature is permitted other than the preliminary prospectus (the "red herring"),39 a "tombstone advertisement,"40 and any free writing prospectus (discussed below).
+In the interval between the first filing with the SEC and the effective date of the registration statement, the registrant and the underwriters may undertake oral selling efforts.
+However, no contracts of sale may be made, the purchase price may not be paid or received, and offers to buy may be cancelled.
+In addition, no written sales literature is permitted other than the preliminary prospectus (the "red herring"),40 a "tombstone advertisement,"41 and any free writing prospectus (discussed below).
 The preliminary prospectus that is distributed during this period must contain substantially all the information required to be included in the final prospectus except for the omission of information with respect to the offering price, underwriting discounts or commissions, discounts or commissions to dealers, amount of proceeds or other matters dependent upon the offering price.
-In practice, despite the permissibility of "oral selling efforts," no "road show" or other oral offers or presentations will be made without distributing the preliminary prospectus to all offerees.
+In practice, despite the permissibility of "oral selling efforts," "road shows" and other oral offers or presentations are made only after distribution of the preliminary prospectus to the offerees.